RiverOfGoldRBLX/Glorious-V2/README.md

 yiipeeeeee

-# IF THE UI IS BUGGED:
+# IF THE UI IS BUGGED

 Working on it, but I haven't found a fix yet (I am bad at programming).